jchatel/quickmail-next-docs/linkedin/sending-linkedin-connection-requests.md

 - How does sending a LinkedIn connection request work?

+- Understanding LinkedIn policies for sending connection requests with a message

 - How many LinkedIn connection requests can I send?

 - How to add a LinkedIn Connection Step to a campaign